 Enhancing the UK’s capability to detect, attribute and predict changes in the North Atlantic Climate System

-CPOM’s input, led by Danny Feltham, will include sea ice volume estimates based on satellite observations of freeboard height.
-This will then be converted to thickness and volume to give a continuous ongoing record of Arctic sea ice and Greenland volume change (Alan Muir/Andy Ridout).
+Our sea ice volume estimates are based on satellite observations of freeboard height, which are then converted to thickness and volume to give a continuous ongoing record of Arctic sea ice and Greenland volume change.

-Model simulations (David Schroeder) will be carried out using CICE (the Los Alamos Sea Ice model).
-This will include delivery of ¼ degree ice-ocean simulations using latest CPOM CICE model.
-In addition, CPOM will provide a diagnosis of trends and variability in Arctic sea ice with analysis of energy and mass budgets to determine proximate cause of changes; and attribution of changes in Arctic sea ice in both the observations and simulations.
+We are also using our sea ice model to provide numerical simulations of unsurpassed sophistication, due to the inclusion of form drag, anisotropic rheology and melt ponds, and is systematically calibrated using our unique satellite observations.
+In addition, CPOM is providing a diagnosis of trends and variability in Arctic sea ice with analysis of energy and mass budgets to determine proximate cause of changes; and attribution of changes in Arctic sea ice in both the observations and simulations.